matheus-beck/ruby-cucumber-selenium-livelo/README.md

   <img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/beck-developer/livelo-qa-challenge">
 </p>

-Ruby, Cucumber and Selenium front-end test in the add to cart functionality of a website (`https://www.livelo.com.br/`) for the tech QA challenge from [Compasso UOL](https://compassouol.com/).
+Ruby, Cucumber and Selenium front-end test automation in the add to cart functionality of a website (`https://www.livelo.com.br/`).

 The features of the tests are inside `features/livelo_black_box.feature` and the step definitions are inside `features/step_definitions/livelo_black_box_steps.rb`